 What makes voice verification even harder for criminals to overcome is that even mimicking an accent or speaking a different language wouldn't be enough to fool the voice biometrics platform.
 That's because this verification method is based on hundreds of unique voice traits, and it will only confirm the caller's identity when their voice characteristics match the information stored in the database.

 So while an AI-cloned voice might often be enough to trick someone into thinking they were talking with the person the caller claimed to be, it would be extremely hard for a fraudster to pass continuous voice biometric verification.

 Voice biometric fraud detection solutions can also spot a caller who is pretending to be a new customer by simply comparing their voice to any of the recordings in the solution's database.
 If there's a match between the caller and an earlier recording belonging to a different customer account, the call will be marked as suspicious even if they use a different name, address, ID no., language, or accent.

 In addition, because the voice check is performed in the background, it's unlikely that the fraudster will even realize that their cover has been blown.
 This gives agents time to notify management and the relevant authorities.

 Considering how much success criminals have with voice phishing and text message scams, we can only expect that they will keep using such methods even more often.
 So how to not fall victim to those scams?
 For emails and SMS, the best way is simply to not click on any links in them before checking if the message really came from a bank or phone provider.

-For dealing with vishers meanwhile, voice biometrics with fraud detection solutions can come in handy.
+For dealing with vishers meanwhile, fraud detection solutions with voice biometrics can come in handy.
 These platforms can instantly alert a fraud team in a call center when someone attempts to impersonate an existing client or create multiple fraudulent customer accounts.
 With voice biometric solutions in place, companies can avoid the fate of the UK-based CEO or the Hong Kong manager.